NYC Sues Oil Companies Over Climate Change - Slashdot

 Do you realize that most oil is not actually used in electricity production?

-That didn't work for the tobacco companies (Score:3)
+That didn't work for the tobacco companies (Score:2, Interesting)

 Re: (Score:1)